hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 The sky has blue in it, and the fog has cleared.
 Waves are better too.
 I don't have to wear my scarf and gloves!
 This sun will help dry our wet clothes, before tonight's inevitable wettening.
 We make [Japanese curry](#kare) for lunch, with white rice, potatoes, dry tofu, [Japanese curry](#japanesecurry) pickles and green peas.
 Delicious.

-We are nearing the Turn Off, it lies 255 km (138 nm) away.
+We are nearing the Turn Off.
 When we get there, it is time to eat our prize, a pack of gnocchi!

 ##### 1400
 Time for another freak-out moment!
 I was steering outside, waves were okay, manageable, then over time there would come trains of waves, sweeping in threes, each one larger than the next.
 This is common on the ocean, but I was also getting cross waves.
 While I steered through the first set of threes, another set would come and hit Pino at an angle.
 I freaked out because of the size and ferocity of the cross waves, with some peaking way high above the lifeline. *Not again*, I thought. *My legs are noodles.
 J'ai des jambes en nouilles.* My legs could barely hold me up.
 I wanted to heave-to then, but I had to wait for the threes to pass to make my turn.
 Once they did pass, I *parked* Pino and hurried inside, finding Devine reading quietly on the starboard side settee.
 "You okay?" he asks me, as he tends to do, because he’s great like that.
 When I park the boat, it is usually because things aren't okay.
 I went to lie next to him and shook for hours as he tried to calm me.
 Devine decided to try and steer, and did so for a while but stopped as the cross waves were too much, even for him.
 We decided to heave-to for the night to let this awful weather pass.